alin1popa/prefetch-cpu-simulator/README.md

 - Instruction set of 21 instructions with 1 parameter each
 - Memory zone with 100 slots (picked that randomly)
 - Instruction register which emulates fetch/prefetch time and miss penalty time
+- Toggle between addressing modes: immediate value (default) and indirect addressing mode

 ## Instruction set
 Each instruction has one parameter, denoted y.
+When in immediate addressing mode, y is used as an immediate value.
+When in indirect addressing mode, y is used as memory[y] whenever it appears in the table below (e.g. in indirect addressing mode, if memory[10]=25, LOD 10 loads into accumulator the value stored in memory[25]; MOV 10 moves into accumulator the value stored in memory[10] etc).
+Toggle between the addressing modes with the ADR instruction.

 PC gets incremented by one after each executed instruction (including jumps).

 | Code | Instruction | Explanation | New value of acc | New value of pc |
 |---|---|---|---|---|